-18. Unless otherwise stipulated in the UNDERTAKING or elsewhere agreed by the ISSUER and the beneficiary, the ISSUER may discharge its obligation under the UNDERTAKING by availing itself of a right of set-off, except with any claim assigned to it by the applicant or the instructing party.
+18. Unless otherwise stipulated in the undertaking or elsewhere agreed by the issuer and the beneficiary, the issuer may discharge its obligation under the undertaking by availing itself of a right of set-off, except with any claim assigned to it by the applicant.